 The Office for Civil Rights (OCR), which oversees HIPAA enforcement, places a huge emphasis on HIPAA training.
 If they conduct a HIPAA compliance audit and find no formal training program is in place, they will order corrective action and may issue fines.
 To avoid such fines, and other associated HIPAA sanctions, a formal training program must be implemented.

 Objectives of HIPAA Training

 The uncertainty surrounding the wording of these stipulations undoubtedly complicates HIPAA compliance.
 Nevertheless, if HIPAA is violated and subsequent investigations determined it was at least in part due to a lack of training, the covered entity (CE) or business associate (BA) would be deemed negligent.
 Thus, they could be fined by the Office for Civil Rights (OCR).

-To help ensure HIPAA compliance, CEs and BAs must rely on adequate risk assessments.
-These lay out the responsibilities and functions of each party that may come into contact with a patient’s Protected Health Information (PHI).
-After a risk assessment, the organisation should then establish a security awareness and training program for its employees.
+To help ensure HIPAA compliance, CEs and BAs must conduct comprehensive risk analyses.
+As part of these analyses, CEs and BAs will define the functions of each party that may come into contact with Protected Health Information (PHI).
+After a risk analysis, the organization should determine what training needs to be provided and develop a HIPAA training program and security awareness training program for its employees.

 Advice on HIPAA Compliance Training

 Though there are no official HIPAA training guidelines, here we offer advice on how best to train employees.
 These are not hard-and-fast rules, and may be inappropriate in some situations, but do offer managers a good guide on how to compile a HIPAA training course.

 Do include all employees.
 Senior staff may consider it a waste of time to undergo such training, either due to experience or lack of contact with PHI.
 However, it is important that they are involved in training and the inclusion of senior staff may encourage others to take HIPAA training seriously.